Dynaco FM-3 Service

 Turn-Around Time

-We can usually complete your FM-3 in a few days.
+We can usually complete your FM-3 in about three days.
 We keep a good supply of standard parts, but if out-of-stock parts are required, that adds about five days because of parts shipping time to us.